 Who provides the counseling?

 Online therapy in North Carolina is provided by Marcia Schwartz, PhD.
 Marcia is a Licensed Clinical Psychologist and certified TEAM-CBT clinician with the Feeling Good Institute.
-You can learn more about Marcia on her personal website.
+You can contact Marcia at email@example.com.

 What are the costs and do you accept insurance?